WladiD/SlimForDelphi/README.md

 ### Setting up the Slim Server

 1. Compile and run your Delphi application that uses `TSlimServer`.
 This application will act as the Slim server, listening for connections from FitNesse.
+Your application just need few lines to integrate a Slim Server:

+    ```delphi
+    uses {...}, Slim.Server;

+    procedure TMainForm.AfterConstruction;
+    begin
+      inherited;
+      var SlimServer := TSlimServer.Create(Self);
+      SlimServer.DefaultPort := 9000;
+      SlimServer.Active := True;
+    end;
+    ```
 2. Start FitNesse with the appropriate port and required parameters.
 For example:

     ```bash